kgarcia5454/TakeHomeProject/README.md

-# TakeHomeProject
-Web application that shows git commit history for this same repo
+Angular web application that shows commit history of the application.